drvinceknight/amwoss/README.md

 **Applied Mathematics with Open-Source Software: Operational Research Problems with Python and R** is aimed at a broad segment of readers who wish to learn how to use open-source software to solve problems in applied mathematics.
-The book has an innovative structure with 4 sections of two chapters each cover a large range of applied mathematical techniques: probabilistic modelling, dynamical systems, emergent behaviour and optimisation.
-The pairs of chapter in each section demonstrate different families of solution approaches.
-Each chapter starts with a problem, gives an overview of the relevant theory, shows a solution approach in R and in Python and finally gives wider context by including a number of published references.
+The book has an innovative structure with 4 sections of two chapters covering a large range of applied mathematical techniques: probabilistic modelling, dynamical systems, emergent behaviour and optimisation.
+The pairs of chapters in each section demonstrate different families of solution approaches.
+Each chapter starts with a problem, gives an overview of the relevant theory, shows a solution approach in R and in Python, and finally gives wider context by including a number of published references.
 This structure will allow for maximum accessibility, with minimal prerequisites in mathematics or programming as well as giving the right opportunities for a reader wanting to delve deeper in to a